 Pin Index Safety System ensures that oxygen regulators with 870 CGA connections attach only to 870 CGA oxygen cylinder valves.

-Disadvantages: Electrolysis damage and controlling the dose of oxygen are major problems.
+Disadvantages: Galvanic Corrosion, metal damage, regulator failure, controlling the dose of oxygen are a few major problems.
 Adjustable click style medical oxygen regulators are constructed with many different combinations of metal alloys.
-All these alloys assembled together promote and enhance severe electrolysis.
+All these alloys assembled together promote and enhance severe Galvanic Corrosion when use around marine environments and livewell chemicals containing electrolytes, salt.
 Electrolysis and metal deterioration pose serious safety issues for high pressure medical regulators.

 Electrolysis is unavoidable and it occurs rapidly.